Exo-TiC/ExoTiC-ISM/paper/paper.md

 transiting in front of its host star.
 Imprinted on this light are the absorption signatures of different materials - atoms and molecules in the gas phase, or solid or liquid aerosols - in the transiting planet's atmosphere.
-Using a spectrograph the flux is recorded as a function of wavelength, allowing scientists to construct absorption/transmission spectra, with the goal to identify the chemical composition of the atmosphere.
+Using a spectrograph the flux is recorded as a function of wavelength, allowing scientists to construct absorption/transmission spectra, with the goal of identifying the chemical composition of the atmosphere.

 There are many different chemical components that transit spectroscopy can reveal in an exoplanet, but a majority of the exoplanets studied via transmission spectroscopy are on close-in orbits around their stars lasting only several days, most of them giant Jupiter- or Neptune-sized worlds.
-For these giant, close-in exoplanets the most dominant source of absorption will be from water vapour, which is expected to be well mixed throughout their atmosphere.
+For these giant, close-in exoplanets, the most dominant source of absorption will be from water vapour, which is expected to be well-mixed throughout their atmosphere.
 H$_2$O has strong absorption in the near-infrared (IR) with broad peaks at 0.9, 1.4, 1.9, and 2.7 $\mu$m.
 However, these absorption features cannot be measured from the ground as the Earth's atmosphere, filled with water vapour, gets in the way.
 To measure H$_2$O in the atmospheres of exoplanets, astronomers use the Hubble Space Telescope's Wide Field